 See your tax return for the carryback year for any additional credits such as the earned income credit, credit for child and dependent care expenses, child tax credit, education credits, foreign tax credit, retirement savings contributions credit, etc., that will apply in that year.
 If you make an entry on this line, identify the credit(s) claimed.
 After carryback.
-Refigure any credits included on this line that are based on or limited by your adjusted gross income (AGI), modified adjusted gross income (MAGI), or tax liability.
-Use your refigured AGI, MAGI, or tax liability to refigure your credits for each carryback year
+Refigure any credits included on this line that are based on or limited by your AGI, modified AGI (MAGI), or tax liability.
+Use your refigured AGI, MAGI, or tax liability to refigure your credits for each carryback year.